 So I've Uploaded, What Now?

-While uploading your content onto a platform will kick start the blossoming of your community, the social aspect of social media means you should continue to interact with prospects and engaging in more ways than simply uploading content.
+While uploading your content onto a platform will kick start the blossoming of your community, the social aspect of social media means you should continue to interact with prospects and engage in more ways than simply uploading content.
 The term 'social listening' implies monitoring and engaging with prospects and the community.
-Monitoring implies constantly checking and looking for mentions of you brand, products, hashtags, employee, competitors and customers.
+Monitoring implies constantly checking and looking for mentions of your brand, products, hashtags, employee, competitors and customers.
 Engaging indicates a greater interaction such as having conversations with individuals about your industry, brand, products and services.
-Moreover, to better understand how your social media strategy is developing, it is useful to conduct a 'social media audit' to give insight on what's happening and how people are reacting to your content.
+Moreover, to better understand how your social media strategy is developing, it is useful to conduct a 'social media audit' to give insight into what's happening and how people are reacting to your content.
 Check out our article on Social Media Marketing or contact us for a social media audit completed by yours truly!